EnglundE/pasta-palace-ms2/README.md

 | --------------------------------------------- |:-------------------------------------------:| ------------------------------------------:| --------------------------:|
 | Opening hours to be statically present        | Scroll down to the bottom of the website    | Easy to find and read the opening hours    | Works as expected          |

+> * Developer comment: After testing of opening hours a new paragraph was added under the hero image to get the opening hours more visible to the user sooner.

 > 3. As a first time visitor i want to check out the location:

 | Feature                                       | Action                                      | Expected result                            | Actual result              |
 | --------------------------------------------- |:-------------------------------------------:| ------------------------------------------:| --------------------------:|
 | Location to be statically present             | Scroll down to the bottom of the website    | Easy to find and read the location         | Works as expected          |

+> * Developer comment: After testing of location a new paragraph was added under the hero image to get the location more visible to the user sooner.

 > 4. As a first time visitor i want to look at the gallery: